Tag Archives: trail etiquette

 The following originally appears as Chapter 13 in our “Let’s GetHiking: A Guide for the Aspiring Hiker.”
 We rerun it today because, frankly, you just can’t get enough trail etiquette.

-Sunday, I was running the bike and bridle trail at Umstead when I came upon a sizable obstacle: a phalanx of hikers bearing backpacks spanned the width of the trail, spilling over onto the shoulders.
-The trail is quiet generous, a converted fire road that should be capable of handling boatloads of trail users without conflict.
-Provided those trail users are cognizant of other trail users.
-Which brings us to today’s topic: read more
+One Sunday, I was on a multi-use trail (a trail open for more than just hiking: mountain biking and horseback riding, for instance) at a nearby state park when I came upon a phalanx of hikers spanning the width of the trail and spilling onto its shoulders.
+The trail was quite generous, a converted fire road capable of handling loads of trail users without conflict—provided those trail users were considerate of other trail users.
+I doubt these hikers were being intentionally inconsiderate: they were simply unaware.